autopilotpattern/vault/README.md

 The operator will then initialize one of the Vault nodes.
 To do so, the operator provides a PGP public key file for each user and a script will take these files and initialize the vault with `-key-shares` equal to the number of keys provided and `-key-threshold=2` (so that any two of the operators can unseal or force it to be rekeyed -- this is the minimum).
 The script will then decrypt the operator's own Vault key and use it to unseal all the Vault nodes.
 The script will also provide the operator with the root key, which will get used to set up ACLs for client applications (see below).

-Once the Vaults are unsealed and the Vault is healthy, the Consul service's `onChange` handler will notice and generate a gossip encryption key and add this to the Consul cluster via `consul keyring`, thereby encrypting all gossip communication between Consul servers.

 ### High Availability

 Vault elects a primary via locks in Consul.
 If the primary fails, a new node will become the primary.
-Other nodes will automatically redirect via client requests (with an HTTP307) to the primary.
+Other nodes will automatically forward client requests to the primary.
 If a node is restarted or a new node created it will be sealed and unable to enter the pool until it's manually unsealed.

 ---